serenity-is/docs/tutorials/movies/movies.md

 ![Movies TextArea Editors](img/movies_textarea_editors.png)

+Serene has several editor types to choose from.
+Some are automatically picked based on field data type, while you need to explicitly set others.

+> You can also develop your own editor types.
+You can take existing editor types as base classes, or develop your own from stratch.
+We'll see how in following chapters.

 As editors became a bit higher, form height exceeded the default Serenity form height (which is set by Sergen to 260px) and now we have a vertical scroll bar.
 Let's remove it.

 ### Setting Initial Dialog Size With CSS (Less)